Upcoming elections

 Nominations

-If you would like to request a nomination pack from the Electoral Services Office, please complete the request form below.
-By using the request form, you will receive a pack with the dates and election area pre-filled, plus a guidance document containing instructions on how to complete the papers and dates of key election events for the relevant election (if contested).
+If you would like to request a nomination pack from the Electoral Services Office, please complete the online request form below.
+Following submission of the form, you will receive a nomination pack with the dates and election area pre-filled, plus a guidance document containing instructions on how to complete the papers and dates of key election events for the relevant election (if contested).

 We strongly recommend that all prospective candidates and their agents, also download and familiarise themselves with the Electoral Commission's comprehensive local elections guidance.